MI2G/accelerated-langevin-imla/README.md

 To run the sampling using Reflected PMALA, run ```poisson/poisson_deblurring_TV_rpmala.m```.

 Evaluation scripts and required chains / data to reproduce figures in the paper available upon request (e-mail t.klatzer@sms.ed.ac.uk).

+# Citation

+If you find our code helpful in your resarch or work, please cite our [paper](https://arxiv.org/abs/2308.09460).